sebsilas/SAA/README.md

 Remember that the `app_name` argument should match the name of your folder.

-3. Before you run this script, make sure that the directory the script runs from is one above your app folder.
+3. Before you run this app script, make sure that the directory the script runs from is one above your app folder.
 So, if your `SAA` *app.R* file is contained in */Users/musicassessr/my_project/my_SAA_app/*, then make sure that the current directory of the app is */Users/musicassessr/my_project/*.

 You can do this by either a) using an *.Rproj* file in */Users/musicassessr/my_project/* or b) placing `setwd('/Users/musicassessr/my_project/')` at the beginning of your app file.
 Option a) is recommended.
+NB: You can check the current directory by using `getwd()`.

 4. Launch the app from *RStudio*.
 To do this, it is recommended to use the shortcut `Command + Shift + Enter` on Mac (`Ctrl + Shift + Enter` on Windows).